RCFilm/aircstack/README.md

 Portainer's **Settings** side menu where you can manage API credentials and the target IP.
 When exposing a container, leaving the subdomain blank will default it to the container name.

+**Important:** Starting with Portainer 2.19, the Community Edition no longer loads local extensions.
+This stack pins `portainer/portainer-ce:2.18.4` so the Proxy Control extension remains visible.
+If you need a newer Portainer release, consider the Business Edition instead.